Card Tricks

 Key features

-• Emphasizes audience engagement, storytelling, and visual impact
+• Emphasizes sleight of hand, audience engagement, and visual impact

 Pros

-• Wide variety of effects available, from simple revelations to complex sleights
+• Wide range of effects from simple to complex for diverse audiences

 Cons

-• Some tricks require significant practice to master sleight of hand
+• Requires significant practice to master advanced sleight of hand

 Effect